Piersanti22/AP_python/README.md

 # AP_python

-A Pyhton code for the Aliev-Panfilov ionic model.
+Pyhton codes for the Aliev-Panfilov and the Courtemanche-Ramirez-Nattel ionic models.